 Delay from onset of habitual seizures and drug resistance to surgical treatment is well recognized with intervals of several decades in most case series (11-14).
 One reason for this delay may be poor knowledge of the available surgical options to patients, carers and treating physicians.
-This time to surgery likely impacts on morbidity and mortality (15), and those not proceeding to surgery have been found to be 2.4 times more likely to die that those who did have surgery (16).
+This time to surgery likely impacts on morbidity and mortality (15), and those not proceeding to surgery have been found to be 2.4 times more likely to die than those who did have surgery (16).
 Life expectancy itself has also been shown to be on average five years longer in operated drug resistant epilepsy compared to those who stayed on medical therapy (17).

 A small number of studies have looked at epilepsy surgery outcomes beyond five

-Years(18-23) {de Tisi, 2011, The long-term outcome of adult epilepsy surgery`, patterns of seizure remission`, and relapse: a cohort study;Reid, 2004, Epilepsy surgery: patient-perceived long-term costs and benefits;Wiebe, 2016, Epilepsy: Does access to care influence the use of epilepsy surgery?;Reid, 2004, Epilepsy surgery: patient-perceived long-term costs and benefits;Reid, 2004, Epilepsy surgery: patient-perceived long-term costs and benefits} {de Tisi, 2011 #11;de Tisi, 2011, The long-term outcome of adult epilepsy surgery`, patterns of seizure remission`, and relapse: a cohort study} , with many others only reporting outcomes at 3 years or less ((9, 10, 13).
-An important outcome, in addition to seizure freedom is changes in AED treatment load post-surgery; one review of published outcome studies with more than five years follow up found that less than a quarter of these reports included outcomes on AED changes and the patient QOL measures (21).
+years (18-23) {de Tisi, 2011, The long-term outcome of adult epilepsy surgery`, patterns of seizure remission`, and relapse: a cohort study;Reid, 2004, Epilepsy surgery: patient-perceived long-term costs and benefits;Wiebe, 2016, Epilepsy: Does access to care influence the use of epilepsy surgery?;Reid, 2004, Epilepsy surgery: patient-perceived long-term costs and benefits;Reid, 2004, Epilepsy surgery: patient-perceived long-term costs and benefits}with many others only reporting outcomes at 3 years or less (9, 10, 13).
+An important outcome, in addition to seizure freedom is change in AED treatment load post-surgery; one review of published outcome studies with more than five years follow up found that less than a quarter of these reports included outcomes on AED changes and the patient QOL measures (21).

-We therefore set out to study the long term outcomes of epilepsy surgery at our centre, that serves a relatively stable population in South Wales, UK.
-We included a focus on AED use and quality of life, as well as seizure outcome measures.
-We determined Engel outcome classification at last out-patient visit, changes in seizure frequency and character, changes in dosing and type of AEDs, time to surgery from initial diagnosis, record of any adverse psychiatric events, up to date QALIE P31, along with questionnaire based survey of health, wellbeing and social circumstances.
+We therefore set out to study the long-term outcomes of epilepsy surgery at our centre, that serves a relatively stable population in South Wales, UK.
+We focused on AED use and quality of life, as well as seizure outcome measures.

 Methods